cdeLee/cdeLee/README.md

 - 🔭 I’m currently working on completing my Hyperion Dev Course for Data Sciences

-- 🌱 I’m currently learning Data Sciences at Hyperion Dev
+- 🌱 I’m currently learning Data Sciences at Hyperion Dev.
+Some projects can be found in this link: https://github.com/cdeLee/Capstone-Projects

 - The focus is on:
   * Introduction to Python Programming